gbinal/dc-helicopters/_helicopters/us-air-force-1st-helicopter-squadron.md

 ### Summary

-An easily recognizable staple of the DC airspace, this unit...
+An easily recognizable staple of the DC airspace, this unit provides the most regular helicopter traffic above DC.

 ### Aircraft Type
 * [UH-1N Twin Hueys](https://en.wikipedia.org/wiki/Bell_UH-1N_Twin_Huey)

 ### Details

 I'd suggest that these are far and away the most commonly seen but less identified helicopters over DC.
-The fly across and back, east and west over the city several times every day.
-Similar to the US Army unit described above, they play a role in...
+They fly across and back, east and west over the city several times every day.
+Similar to the [US Army unit](https://helicoptersofdc.com/helicopters/us-army-12th-aviation-battalion/), they stand prepared to evaculate senior government officials from the district in the event of emergency.

-Located at Joint Base Andrews, they are...

 ### Links
 * [Foxtrot Alpha - These Elite Military Helicopter Units Fly Washington's Power Players](https://foxtrotalpha.jalopnik.com/these-elite-military-helicopter-units-fly-washingtons-p-1704260996)